-This Road Safety Week (16-22 November 2020) the theme is No Need for Speed.
-We've pulled together these tips for safer driving.
+It's Road Safety Week (15-21 November 2021).
+We've pulled together these tips and resources for safer driving.

 No need for speed